shown in other instead.

 |Seed||The seed value for pseudo random number generator allows to create different patterns of automatic positioning.
 The seed is either be set manually or an engine provides a random value for a seed (Randomize option).|

 Randomizing World Clutter Objects#

 To randomize the appearance of objects that compose the World Clutter, two types of values are used:

-- Mean value (i.e.Scale, Offset, Rotation) defines the average value.
-This is the basic value that will be randomly made higher or lower.
+- Mean values (Scale, Offset, Rotation) define the average value.
+These are the basic values that will be randomly made higher or lower.